Best Bacon Wrapped Meatloaf

 Bake:

-• Transfer the dish into the oven and bake for about 70-90 minutes, or until the bacon is crispy and the inside temperature is 160F degrees.
-Mid-baking covers the meatloaf in the prepared glaze.
-Brush it all over the surface.
+• Transfer the dish to the oven and bake for about 70 to 90 minutes, or until the bacon is crispy and the internal temperature reaches 160°F. Halfway through baking, cover the meatloaf with the prepared glaze, brushing it all over the surface.

 • Once the meatloaf is done, let it rest for 10-15 minutes before slicing.
 Serve with your favorite side dish.